sxalisa003-alt/Amazon_Sales/README.md

 #### Regional Performance Analysis
 ##### Insight
 The Middle East emerges as the strongest performing region, leading across all key performance indicators, including revenue, order volume, ratings, and review count.
 North America maintains a consistent rank second across all measures, while Europe and Asia remain competitive in the third and fourth positions.
-Th small performance gaps between Europe and Asia suggests a competitive regional landscape where relatively small performance improvemnets could influence ranking positions.
+The small performance gaps between Europe and Asia suggest a competitive regional landscape where relatively small performance improvements could influence ranking positions.
 This may indicate potential growth opportunities in these regions.

+## Detailed Analysis and Trends

+### Growth Analysis Trend

+###### Monthly Trends (January 2022-December 2023)

+In 2022, the company made Net Revenue of $2 337 059,55, and in 2023, they made net revenue of $2 385 489,69, which is a 2,07% increase in revenue over the 2 years.
+In February 2022, a 3,62% decline in revenue